Curriculum

 Guess that Animal!

 Students will work in teams to read about an animal that lives in the St. Louis River Estuary.
 They will then work together to draw and name the animal that they think the description describes.
 This allows students to become familiar with animals that could be present around their school or homes that live in the estuary while also learning valuable lessons in team work.
+The curriculum download is a PDF lesson plan for this activity.
+The supporting file is a PowerPoint slideshow to support the lesson.

 Details